If you would like a quote on selling used IT equipment in bulk, visit our page or go to the bottom of this post.

 A Hard to Measure but Important Factor: Trust

 Another important factor to consider is trust, but we didn’t include it above because it is hard to measure and compare in importance.
-You should trust that the ITAD company you choose has your best interests in mind, as they should be helping you to get the most value out of your equipment so they can as well.
+You should trust that whatever ITAD companies you are considering have your best interests in mind, as they should be helping you to get the most value out of your equipment so they can as well.

 You and your ITAD company should operate as a team, not adversaries!